mefengl/wxt-starter/README.md

 ## Predefined Entrypoints

-Move the predefined entry points from the `inactive` folder to directly in the `entrypoints` folder to enable them.
+Move the predefined entry points from the `entrypoints.inactive` folder to directly in the `entrypoints` folder to enable them.

 Popup is enabled by default.